 Instead I traded convenience for low cost, relative simplicity, and durability, consistent with my installation goals.
 I chose to use a simple and lighter antenna mount on which I could manually trade out single-band, coil-loaded vertical antennas commonly referred to as “ham sticks.”
 Specifically, I selected a set of the MFJ HF Sticks.
 These antennas use a standard 3/8” x 24 threaded mount, have a rugged fiberglass base segment, and employ an adjustable length stainless whip up top.
 The fiberglass section of each antenna has the loading coil seal-wrapped around it to the extent required for its particular HF band.
 The stainless whip inserts inside the fiberglass segment to variable lengths for adjusting the antenna resonance to the portion of the band desired.
 The whip segment is secured by set screws at the top of the fiberglass segment.
 Each MFJ Hamtenna I wanted costs under $30 and extends roughly 7 feet in total height.
 At that price, I don’t mind if I bend or break one on occasion, but they are very rugged.

 Every antenna is a compromise, especially in a mobile station.

-Mounting the Hamtennas on the top rear edge of the truck bed, directly across from the VHF/UHF dual band antenna, was an enticing idea.
-An identical set of two bolts resided on the driver’s side there, and it would keep the Hamtennas high and distant from the cab.
+Mounting the HF Sticks (formerly known as "Hamtennas") on the top rear edge of the truck bed, directly across from the VHF/UHF dual band antenna, was an enticing idea.
+An identical set of two bolts resided on the driver’s side there, and it would keep the HF Stick high and distant from the cab.
 But before I settled on that idea I checked the electrical continuity between those mounting bolts and the truck bed, body, and frame.
 There would not be much of a horizontal, flat ground plane underneath that location, so I wanted to make sure the electrical continuity would provide at least moderate ground connectivity for return currents.